medical-physics-usz/ESAPI_VMAT-SBRT_Complexity/README.md

 - OTL: simple script to get introduced to ESAPI.
 Please follow the youtube tutorial
 - MMO: script to extract the mean mlc opening, which has been found to correlate with portal dosimetry patient specific QA measurements

+Library provided:
+- MetricsCalc.cs: calculation of several metrics taking "_IEnumerable<Beam> Beams_" as input.
+You can implement this within your VisualStudio solution.

 For further information, please reach out to our team: https://www.usz.ch/fachbereich/radio-onkologie/team/